muhammadadeelzahid/LIS3DSH-Drivers-Zephyr-RTOS/README.md

-# LIS3DSH Drivers for Zephyr RTOS
+# Sensor Drivers for LIS3DSH using Zephyr RTOS

 This repository contains drivers setup for LIS3DSH sensor based on Zephyr's official example application.
-The main purpose of this repository is to serve as a reference on how to setup the structure of your files for Out-of-Tree Drivers for a sensor, in our case we demonstrate for LIS3DSH sensor.
+The main purpose of this repository is to serve as a reference on how to setup the structure of your files for Out-of-Tree Drivers for a sensor, in our case we demonstrate for LIS3DSH sensor over SPI interface.
 More information about Zephyr SPI interfacing can be found at [Oxeltech's blog](https://www.oxeltech.de/en/blogs/using-zephyr-os-for-interfacing-an-imu-sensor-with-nrf52-over-spi)